epimorphics/rdf-mapper/doc/doc.md

 If no output file is specified the transformed data will be written to stdout.

-Non-fatal warnings will be logging to stderr and to `mapper.log`.
+Non-fatal warnings will be logged to stderr and to `mapper.log`.

 Key features: